Klaryce/Virtual-Try-On-Android-App-Client-Side/README.md

 b.
 After the user clicks on an image, the system jumps to the photo upload page.

 c.
-After the user clicks the button, the system accesses the album on the phone.
+After the user clicks the button, the system accesses the album on the mobile phone.

 d.
 The system enters the cropping page after the user selects an image, so that the user can drag a cropping box to crop.
 The cropping box is of a fixed (width/length).